FBruzzesi/timebasedcv/README.md

     python -m pip install .
     ```

-## Getting started
+## Quickstart

-Please refer to the [Getting Started](https://fbruzzesi.github.io/timebasedcv/getting-started/) section of the documentation site for a detailed guide on how to use the library.
+As a **quickstart**, you can use the following code snippet to get started.

-As a quickstart, you can use the following code snippet to get started.
+Consider checkout out the [Getting Started](https://fbruzzesi.github.io/timebasedcv/getting-started/) section of for a detailed guide on how to use the library.

 First let's generate some data with different number of points per day: